 A dynamical programming based algorithm for scalar clustering and two DNN compression schemes, DPR and DPQ, are proposed.
 DPR includes training a clustering-friendly network with a formulation including the regularization item and the DP based algorithm obtaining the optimal solution of scalar weight clustering.
 DPQ includes using the DP based algorithm to find a better quantizer and training/compressing the DNN with a formulation with quantization function.
-DPR and DPQ are also extended to compress robust DNNs, through a combination with the TRADES approach [29].
+DPR and DPQ are also extended to compress robust DNNs, through a combination with the TRADES approach [15].
+Lastly, a technique for inference acceleration is proposed.

 Exhaustive experiments have been carried out to show the advantages of the proposed approaches over existing counterparts for compressing normal and robust DNNs.
 Experimental results also show, the DPR approach performs better for robust models while the DPQ approach is more suitable for large DNN models.
+The experiment on FPGA shows that it brings 5X speedup to the computation associated with FC layers and convolutional layers.